tauthethirtythird/io_qp2_rule_kor/readme.md

 ### Appearance

-You can view which climb speed you're at under the board, a simple text description of the appearances are shown below:
+You can view which Climb Speed you're at under the board, a simple text description of the appearances are shown below:

 | `rank` | Multiplier | Color | Shape | Hyperspeed notes |
 | :-: | :--: | :-: | - | - |